8 Tips on Managing Rosacea for Good!

 It’s also important to avoid face wash with harsh physical exfoliants (jojoba beads or crushed shells), chemical scrubs (like salicylic acid), most fragrance and alcohol-based toners.
 You’ll find conflicting information about glycolic, but I find with proper instruction, glycolic can be a more gentle exfoliating option.
 I’m also a huge fan of azelaic acid.

 4. INCREASE HYDRATION - I cannot emphasize moisturizing your skin enough.
 Moisturizers create a barrier that locks out irritants and can help keep rosacea symptoms at bay.
-I often tell my clients to moisturize at least 2-3 times a day as well as use additional fragrance free, skin nourishing products like ETHYST® The Holy Grail and ETHYST® Twin Flame Serum.
+I often tell my clients to moisturize at least 2-3 times a day as well as use additional fragrance free, skin nourishing products like ETHYST® The Holy Grail and ETHYST® Transcendence Serum.

 5. ADDRESS THE HAIR PRODUCTS YOU USE - Hair products can have an affect on the skin.
 Sodium lauryl sulfate found in shampoos can be irritating to the skin.
 Use hair products that are free of irritants.
 I often recommend Trader Joe’s Tea Tree Tingle Shampoo and Conditioner as great choices for people suffering with rosacea.
 Also, don't forget that heat can be a trigger, so take care with hot tools.